ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 87. ### You need to use the designer to create a pipeline that includes steps to perform the following tasks:
     Select the training features using the pandas filter method.
 Train a model based on the naive_bayes.GaussianNB algorithm.

-    Two-Class Neural Network -
-    The Two-Class Neural Network creates a binary classifier using a neural network algorithm.
+    Two-Class Neural Network -The Two-Class Neural Network creates a binary classifier using a neural network algorithm.
     Train a model based on the naive_bayes.GaussianNB algorithm.

     Execute python script -

 88. ### You need to determine whether the feature values achieve the conditions to build a Poisson regression model.

     The label data must be whole numbers.